stewchicken/mytodo/README.md

-# It is a app to manage TODO tasks, workouts, youtube videos for myself
+# an app to manage Todo tasks, workouts, youtube videos for myself

 ### install ionic and cordova